48 Hour Dispatch On All Retail Web Orders!

 Beyond this there are two issues:

-What type of Solder and Flux do you recommend to complete my cable kits?
+What solder and flux do you recommend to complete my cable kit?

 If you have purchased one of our cable kits then you will have been supplied Galvanised Steel inner wire.
 For galvanised steel you can use common electrical or plumbers solder which also has the flux combined.
 The higher the tin content of the solder the stronger it will be.